 The above findings were a “call to action” for the Town of Rock Hall which responded by funding a part-time Main Street Manager position in the Town budget for the first time.
 Rock Hall subsequently became the first community in Maryland to be designated as an Affiliate Member of DHCD’s Main Street Maryland program, as a stepping stone to becoming a full-fledged Main Street Maryland designee.

 Communities state-wide that participate in the Main Street Maryland program receive State support and resources to assist with downtown revitalization efforts.
 In 2017, Rock Hall received a grant from DHCD for Main Street consultant services and marketing monies.
-These developments set the stage for the formation of a Rock Hall Main Street Committee to help guide, develop, and plan Main Street initiatives.
+These developments set the stage for the formation of Main Street Rock Hall to help guide, develop, and plan Main Street initiatives.
 A small group of stakeholders was assembled to comprise the Committee, which began meeting in Spring of 2018.

-Now that you know more about how and why the Rock Hall Main Street Committee was created, we invite you to join us as we strive to re-energize and diversify our historic downtown.
+Now that you know more about how and why Main Street Rock Hall was created, we invite you to join us as we strive to re-energize and diversify our historic downtown.
 We know that community-wide participation and support will ensure our success and strengthen our initiatives.
-The Rock Hall Main Street Committee welcomes your participation!
+Main Street Rock Hall welcomes your participation!